 Certain treatments like cancer treatment (e.g. chemotherapy, radiation therapy) and surgeries (e.g. ovarian drilling, laparoscopic ovarian excision, cystectomy) can also contribute to the exhaustion or deterioration of the ovarian follicular pool.

 Certain lifestyle practices may negatively affect female fertility.
 These include:

 - Prolonged physical/emotional stress

 - Environmental and occupational exposure to toxins

-Take a step today to navigate your fertility path!
+Take a step today on your fertility path!

 Ovarian reserve tests are not absolute indicators of fertility, but abnormal hormone levels mean there is an underlying health problem.
 If you’re pursuing fertility treatment, ovarian reserve tests can predict your response to ovulation-stimulating medications and your chances of treatment success.

 Reproductive health and hormone levels are complex and can be best understood only with the guidance of a fertility expert.
-If you want to learn more about your fertility and your chances of getting pregnant via IVF, schedule a FREE online video consultation with a euroCARE IVF fertility specialist, and stay on top of your fertility health!
+If you want to learn more about your fertility and your chances of getting pregnant via IVF, schedule a FREE online video consultation with an EuroCARE IVF fertility specialist, and stay on top of your fertility health!